jwcmitchell/playbook_famous_phonegap/views/layoutbuilder.md

 Set the height of the middle element in the margins (either `true` or `undefined`).
 Default is `undefined` which means it will take up all the available space.

+#### `background`

+This is an object passed to a new LayoutBuilder that is constrained in size to the corresponding surface, flexible, etc. It is perfect for adding a background image behind something (and great if you're using margins!)

 #### `surface`